Read This First

 Prompt 2: Explain how the ability of an agent to interact with a perceived object would strengthen the ontological status of the object in the agent’s mind beyond what mere observation would.

-The central claim is this: The ability of an agent to interact with a perceived object plays a crucial role in solidifying the ontological status of that object in the agent’s mind, going beyond what mere observation can achieve.
+In plain terms: The ability of an agent to interact with a perceived object plays a crucial role in solidifying the ontological status of that object in the agent’s mind, going beyond what mere observation can achieve.

 Interaction involves active engagement with an object, providing sensory feedback that reinforces the object’s existence and properties.
 Touching, manipulating, and using an object can provide a wealth of information that mere observation cannot, such as texture, weight, and the object’s response to forces.
 This multisensory information strengthens the agent’s mental representation of the object, making it more vivid and robust.